 5. Follow-up

-- Check satisfaction with resolution
+- Check satisfaction with the resolution

 - Trend analysis and reporting

-Apology and Compensation
+Apology and Recovery

-- Document all complaints
+- Document all operational complaints and resolutions

-- Comply with patient privacy regulations
+- Comply with applicable data privacy regulations

 Digital Touchpoints